The Journey (1959 film)

 The Journey is a 1959 American drama film directed by Anatole Litvak.
 A group of Westerners try to flee Hungary after the Soviet Union moves to crush the Hungarian Revolution of 1956.
-It has Ron Howard in his first credited acting role, Deborah Kerr, Yul Brynner, Jason Robards and Robert Morley.
-Deborah Kerr and Yul Brynner were paired for the first time since they starred in The King and I in 1956.
+It has Ron Howard in his first credited acting role, Deborah Kerr, Yul Brynner, Jason Robards (also his film debut), Robert Morley, E. G. Marshall, Anne Jackson, and Anouk Aimée.
+Kerr and Brynner were paired for the first time since they starred in The King and I in 1956.
 The Journey was shot in Metrocolor.